WinterAxis/ESV-MD-Bible/The_Bible_esv/3_Leviticus/Lev_1.md

 He shall remove its crop with its contents and cast it beside the altar on the east side, in the place for ashes.

 ###### 17
 He shall tear it open by its wings, but shall not sever it completely.
 And the priest shall burn it on the altar, on the wood that is on the fire.
-It is a burnt offering, a food offering with a pleasing aroma to the LORD. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+It is a burnt offering, a food offering with a pleasing aroma to the LORD.

 ***